tvitcom/shdeploy/README.md

 For use it you will set variables in the:

  1) .REMOTE_CONFIG file
- 2) in header of pub/deb9/install.sh
+ 2) in header of pub/deb9/install.sh and in pub/u16/install.sh
  3) pub/deb/_preseed file and rename it as preseed for autoinstallation Debian 9 in VirtualBox
- 4) make own ssh rsa-key files and plase id_rsa.pub in pub/deb9/delivered-conf/ssh
+ 4) make own ssh rsa-key files and plase id_rsa.pub in pub/deb9/delivered-conf/ssh, pub/u16/delivered-conf/ssh
- 5) set appropriate port without myown 12222 in pub/deb9/delivered-conf/sshd_config
+ 5) set appropriate port without myown 12222 in pub/deb9/delivered-conf/sshd_config and pub/u16/delivered-conf/sshd_config

 On the web-server deployment host with golang environment: